geezorg/DocxConverter/README.md

 "MyFile.docx" will have the output name "MyFile-Abyssinica-SIL.docx".

 The application uses the [Abyssinica SIL](http://software.sil.org/abyssinica/download/) font as a default for output.
 The "Nyala" font that comes with Microsoft Windows and "Kefa" which comes OSX are other output options.
-These fonts maybe substituted for any other Unicode compliant font for Ethiopic.
+The full list of output font options:

+* Abyssinica SIL
+* Bembino
+* Brana
+* Kefa
+* GS Mahtem Unicode
+* Nyala
+* Power Geez Unicode1

+If your desired font is not available for output, you may still use it by selecting text and changing the font style to another Unicode compliant font for Ethiopic.

 ### Limitations